With a general election on the horizon, will politicians finally get the message that clarity trumps jargon every time?

 Yes, it’s that time of year.
 A tentative tap on your front door, you open it . . . and then stand there slightly embarrassed as a ragtaggle of festive troubadours launches into ‘We wish you a Merry Christmas and a Happy New Year!’
 By now, of course, you’re wishing you’d turned the telly up and pretended not [...]

 Mmm, good question.
 But what exactly is a writer?
 Here at Wordsworks Copywriting, we like to think we know a fair bit about the subject, but to help answer that question we decided to invite some friends round who are quite handy with words.
 It was the usual crowd, including dear old Ernest Hemingway, Mark Twain, Oscar Wilde [...]

 You have just landed on earth from another galaxy.
 (Come on, role play.)
 Your ship’s pre-programmed navigation coordinates meant you should have touched down in Washington, the capital of the planet.
 But instead you are standing on a high street somewhere in England.
 In front of you is a primitive digital device set into a [...]

 You’ve been there haven’t you?
 Standing at the counter waiting to be served in Costa.
 And the young man in front of you says to the barista, “Can I get a skinny latte?”
 Now, you can tell from his accent that he is not American.
 So why this peculiar circumlocution – “Can I get a [...]

 Always told at school never to split your infinitives?
 Or never to begin a sentence with and, but or because?
-Despite what those pedantic profs said, it’s time to liberate your writing from the stuffy rules of days gone by.
+It’s time to liberate your writing from the stuffy rules of days gone by.

 The business world is not renowned for the crispness of its copywriting, but there are some simple techniques we can learn to sharpen up both our own business writing and other people’s.